 Venezuelan Poodle Moth Facts

-- Firstly, the astonishing Venezuelan Poodle Moth currently still remains an almost complete mystery to entomologists.
-This incredibly unique looking insect first made an appearance in 2009.
+- Perhaps most notably, the astonishing Venezuelan Poodle Moth currently still remains an almost complete mystery to entomologists.
+This incredibly unique and extremely mysterious looking insect first made an appearance in 2009.

-- The name derives from a comparison of its rather distinctive physical appearance.
+- The distinctive name derives from a comparison of its highly distinctive physical appearance.
 That’s because some individuals compare it to a cross between a moth and a poodle.
 This certainly makes for a striking image.

-- At this point in time, entomologists know virtually nothing about it.
-Some assumptions, however, can be presumed to be reasonably accurate.
+- At this point in time, however, entomologists know virtually nothing about the amazing invertebrate.
+Some assumptions, though, can be presumed to be reasonably accurate.
 At this point, that’s all that researchers have to work with in its case.

 - The zoologist Arthur Anker photographed the bizarre looking Lepidoptera in 2009, while on an expedition.
-Dr. Anker took a total of 75 photos of the extraordinary species, yet only a few are available to view.
+Dr. Anker also took a total of 75 photos of the extraordinary species.
+Sadly, though, only a few have been made available to view.

 Venezuelan Poodle Moth Distribution, Habitat, and Ecology

-The region it’s been seen in includes many highly diverse habitat types, any of which could support a population of this unique moth.
-These habitats include moist forest and high rock plateaus known as tepuis.
+The region it’s been seen in includes many highly diverse habitat types.
+Any of these environments could conceivably support a population of this extraordinarily unique moth.
+These different habitats include moist forest and high rock plateaus known as tepuis.